-The Mooney - Rivlin model is pivotal in faith fully modeling the mechanical behavior of materials undergoing significant strains and shear deformations.
-Its formulation yields valuable insights for comprehending and forecasting the behavior of diverse materials, especially in contexts involving gels and tissues.
+The Mooney - Rivlin model is pivotal in faith fully modeling the mechanical behavior materials of undergoing significant strains and shear deformations.
+Its formulation yields valuable insights for comprehending forecasting and the behavior of diverse materials, especially in contexts involving gels and tissues.